Skip to main content

 Firmware Flashing Instructions

-• The ERCF can connect to the host computer using a CAN connection.
+• ERCF can be connected to the host using a CAN connection method.

 Loading...

-• If you are certain that the mainboard already has Katapult flashed, you do not need to flash the Katapult firmware in the final step.
+• If you are sure the mainboard already has Katapult flashed, there is no need to perform the Katapult firmware flashing step at the end.

 How to Determine Which Firmware You Need

-• The ERCF can connect to the host computer using the following methods:
+• ERCF can be connected to the host using the following methods:

 • CAN Firmware Flashing

-• Advantages: If Katapult firmware is flashed, you can update the firmware without touching the mainboard, and it supports bus connections.
+• Advantages: If Katapult firmware is flashed, firmware updates can be performed without touching the mainboard, and bus connection is supported.

-• Disadvantages: Using it with KlipperScreen may cause errors such as homing timeouts.
+• Disadvantages: When used together with KlipperScreen, it may cause errors such as homing timeouts.

-• Note: If you need to use CAN, ensure the host computer supports CAN and that you have a UTOC or a mainboard flashed with bridge firmware.
+• Note: If using CAN, ensure the host supports CAN, and an UTOC or a mainboard with bridge firmware is required.

 • USB Firmware Flashing

-• Advantages: If Katapult firmware is flashed, you can update the firmware without touching the mainboard.
-If using an SD card or DFU flashing, you will still need to update the firmware in the original way.
+• Advantages: If Katapult firmware is flashed, firmware updates can be performed without touching the mainboard.
+If using a memory card or DFU for flashing, the original method of firmware updates is still required.
 Communication is reliable and stable.

 • Disadvantages: Multiple USB devices may affect data transmission.

 • Katapult firmware is a type of bootloader that can be used in conjunction with Klipper.
-After flashing via methods like DFU, firmware updates can be performed with a single command.
+After flashing via DFU or similar methods, one-click firmware updates can be performed using commands.

-• Advantages: Quickly double-click the reset button or power off twice in quick succession to enter Katapult firmware, indicated by a blinking LED on the motherboard.
+• Advantages: Quickly double-press the reset button or power cycle twice to enter Katapult firmware, during which the LED on the motherboard will blink.

-• Katapult firmware is only used for flashing firmware and cannot connect to Klipper!!!
+• Katapult firmware can only be used to flash firmware and cannot connect to Klipper!!!

-• Katapult firmware supports three methods for connecting to the host computer, each with its own independent firmware:
+• Katapult firmware supports three methods for connecting to the host machine, with each method’s firmware being independent of the others:

 • CAN connection

-• Advantages: After compiling the Klipper firmware, firmware updates can be performed directly via command, with strong anti-interference capability.
+• Advantages: After compiling the Klipper firmware, it can be updated directly using commands; strong anti-interference capability.

 • RS232 connection

-• Advantages: After compiling the Klipper firmware, firmware updates can be performed via command, with very strong anti-interference capability.
+• Advantages: After compiling the Klipper firmware, it can be updated using commands; very strong anti-interference capability.

 • USB connection

-• Advantages: After compiling the Klipper firmware, firmware updates can be performed directly via command.
+• Advantages: After compiling the Klipper firmware, it can be updated directly using commands.

-• Disadvantages: Long data cables are prone to interference, which may cause disconnections.
+• Disadvantages: Long data cables are prone to interference, potentially causing disconnection.

 Loading...